SharonLuk123/BusinessAnalyticsResearchAndImplement/README.md

 At this point, if a another passenger decides to book more than one seat eg 5 seats.
 The seat allocation will fail as there is only one seat remaining.

+2. Running the program
+To run the program , simply create a directory or a folder where it contains seat_assign_16203615, data.db ( as required in the assignment) and also bookings.csv.
+Before running the program, the user should make sure flightSeatingAssign(nrows, seats, theSeatings, bookings) remains uncommented in the main.
+- Open up terminal.
+- The user can simply cd into the directory with python3 installed.
+- Type in python3 seat_assign_16203615.
+The program should run smoothly with results outputting in terminal.